mapproxy/mapproxy/doc/install_docker.rst

 See the quickstart section below for a configuration / example on how to use those images.

-There are also several inofficial Docker images available on `Docker Hub`_ that provide ready-to-use containers for MapProxy.
+There are also several unofficial Docker images available on `Docker Hub`_ that provide ready-to-use containers for MapProxy.

 .. _`Docker Hub`: https://hub.docker.com/search?q=mapproxy